emqx/emqx-docs/en_US/deploy/upgrade-from-v4-to-v51.md

 ## Prometheus

-Old Prometheus plug-in (emqx_prometheus) has been removed.
-In version 5.1, Prometheus scraping endpoint is enabled by default, and no authentication is required to scrap the metrics.
+The old plugin named `emqx_prometheus` has been converted to a native feature in version 5.
+Prometheus scraping endpoint is enabled by default, and no authentication is required to scrap the metrics.

 You can use `curl` command to inspect the metrics: